truenas/middleware/docs/userguide/index.rst

  zfs send local/data@auto-20110922.1753-2h | ssh -i /data/ssh/replication 192.168.2.6 zfs receive local/data@auto-20110922.1753-2h

-**NOTE:** if this command fails with the error “cannot receive new filesystem stream: destination has snapshots”, check the box “initialize remote side for once” in the replication task and try again.
+.. note:: if this command fails with the error “cannot receive new filesystem stream: destination has snapshots”, check the box "initialize remote side for once" in the replication task and try again.
 If the **zfs send** command still fails, you will need to open Shell on *PULL* and use the
    **zfs destroy -R volume_name@snapshot_name** command to delete the stuck snapshot.
 You can then use the **zfs list -t snapshot** on
    *PULL* to confirm if the snapshot successfully replicated.

 After successfully transmitting the snapshot, recheck again after the time period between snapshots lapses to see if the next snapshot successfully transmitted.
 If it is still not working, you can manually send an incremental backup of the last snapshot that is on both systems to the current one with this